corbado/example-passkeys-php-symfony/README.md

 ### 2.2.
 Configure environment variables

-Use the values you obtained in step 2.1. to configure the following variables inside /docker/.env:
+Use the values you obtained in step 2.1. to configure the following variables inside `/docker/.env`:
 1. **CNAME**: The individually generated CNAME.
 2. **PROJECT_ID**: The project ID.
 3. **API_SECRET**: The API secret.
 4. **NGROK_URL** Your individual ngrok URL (e.g. `https://eb70-212-204-96-162.eu.ngrok.io`)

 ### 2.3.
-Start docker containers
+Start Docker containers

 **Note:** Before continuing, please ensure you have [Docker](https://www.docker.com/products/docker-desktop/) installed and accessible from your shell.